28 Top-Rated Things to Do in Louisville, KY

 Updated Dec 26, 2023

-Author Bryan Dearsley traveled to Kentucky in the fall of 2022 and explored its cities and towns, including Louisville.
+Author Bryan Dearsley traveled to Kentucky and explored its cities and towns, including Louisville.

 However you choose to pronounce it (it takes some practice!), Louisville is undeniably one of the best places to visit in Kentucky if you're looking for a big city weekend getaway.
 Kentucky's largest city, "Loo-a-ville" as it's pronounced by locals, offers no end of exciting things to do, whatever your interests.